 The CRA determined that because Spouse A and Spouse B are specified individuals, TOSI would apply to taxable dividends allocated by Family Trust to Spouse A and Spouse B, unless the dividends satisfied the excluded amount definition.

-The CRA concluded that the excluded business exclusion of the excluded amount definition applies to Spouse A because Spouse A had been actively engaged in the business on regular, continuous and substantial basis either in that year or in any one of the five previous years.
+The CRA concluded that the excluded business exclusion of the excluded amount definition applies to Spouse A because Spouse A had been actively engaged in the business on a regular, continuous, and substantial basis either in that year or in any one of the five previous years.
 Consequently, taxable dividends allocated by Family Trust to Spouse A are not subject to TOSI.
 However, taxable dividends allocated to Spouse B constitute split income and would be subject to TOSI, unless the ‘reasonable return’ exclusion applies.

 - The reasonable return exclusion depends on the particular facts and circumstances including: